-Once you locate your last receipt, the card balance will be listed at the bottom of your grocery store receipt or the ATM receipt if you also get cash benefits.
+Once you locate your last receipt, it will list the card balance at the bottom of your grocery store receipt or the ATM receipt if you also receive cash benefits.

 Every time you shop with your Ohio EBT card, the POS machine prints a receipt stating the date, merchant’s name and location, transaction type, transaction

 You should get in the habit of keeping your most current EBT receipt, that way, you always have a quick way to check your balance before you shop.

 Option 2 – Login to the Ohio Connect EBT Account